LlewBach/cydymiaith/README.md

 This model contains the following data: username, password hash, bio, level, provider, location, role and email.

-Username and password hash are set at profile creation.
+Email, username and password hash are set at profile creation.
 The user can set their level, provider, location and bio on their profile.

 ##### Posts

 This model contains the following data: username, category, group_id, title, description, answer_count

-Users set the title and description.
-The other data are automatically collected.
+Users set the title, description, category and group_id.
+The username and answer_count are automatically collected.
 The group_id allows filtering by group and answer count allows the number of comments to be displayed.

 ##### Comments